ideal-lab5/etf.js/README.md

 # ETF.JS SDK

-This is a javascript SDK to encrypt and decrypt messages with the ETF network.
-In particular, it lets users read slot secrets from the ETF network, encrypt messages to future slots, and decrypt from historical slots.
+##### "Encryption to the Future"

+This is an SDK for use within js/ts application to interact with the [Ideal Network](https://github.com/ideal-lab5/ideal-network).

 ## Installation